 Now let us go through the program line-by-line and explain all that we see.
-The first line public class Hello is a boss statement.
+The first line is a boss statement.
 Read it as "To make a Hello," Since "To make a Hello," is not a complete sentence, we know the class head is a boss statement.
 Therefore it gets NO semicolon.